fraineralex/tracky/README.md

 - 📥 Get meal and workout suggestions directly from the chat feature.
 - 🌐 Minimalist, modern interface for a seamless user experience.
 - ❌ No unnecessary clutter—Tracky focuses on what matters most for your fitness journey.
+- 📝 Track and review all your activities in a detailed diary, helping you maintain accountability and monitor your progress over time.

 ## 🚦Running the Project